Vrolijk/OSDD/workshop/readme.md

 <img src="/img/datadiode_packetloss.png" width="600"> <br>
 1: The application/script needs to support uni-directional communication.
 UDP is the most common protocol to use.<br>
 2: At the kernel UDP is a low priority and packets can be dropped.
 See footnote[^1] [^2] <br>
-3: Depending on the speed of the data diode we didn't found any packet drops with the TP-Link switch<br>
+3: In most cases the data diode does not drops network packets depending on the specs of the diode.<br>
 4: At the kernel UDP is a low priority protocol and packets can be dropped.
 See footnote[^1] <br>
 5: Packets are send to the application.
 Depending on your hardware there could be a processing or disk IO write issue. <br>
 6: If you send data directly to the IP address of PONG machine you need to add an ARP inject on PONG